-Future funding from Government from 2023-24 onwards is therefore heavily dependent on the outcome of the Fair Funding Review and Business Rate Retention Scheme review.
-The council's future forecast has been estimated in the context of the uncertainty of the funding reforms outlined above and for the 3 year period 2023-24 to 2025-26 it is estimated that the budget deficit will be £6m.
-There are a large number of other significant variables such as inflation and other unavoidable cost pressures that may arise, particularly in care services and taking these risks together the forecast deficit has the potential to vary by between +/-£3m which when spread over 3 years would vary the annual savings requirements by +/- £1m per annum
+The council's future forecast has been estimated in the context of the uncertainty of the funding reforms outlined above and for the 3-year period 2024-25 to 2026-27 it is estimated that the budget deficit will be £6 million.
+This requires the Council to make incremental budget savings of £2.0 million per annum for each of those years.
+The forecast deficit is predicated on an assumed Council Tax increase of 5% for 2023-24 and 2024-25, representing 3% for general purposes and 2% for Adult Social Care, with increases reducing to 3% per annum in total thereafter.

+There are a large number of other significant variables such as elevated levels of inflation and other unavoidable cost pressures that may arise, particularly in care services and the level of successful business rate appeals arising from the revaluation in 2023-24 and taking these risks together the forecast deficit has the potential to vary by between +/£5 million which when spread over 3 years would vary the annual savings requirements by +/-£1.67 million per annum